 The size of the settlement was impacted by the amount of money Husband made in salary and other forms of compensation and severance payments during 2004 when his combined earnings totaled $5,717,308.00.

-Call today to learn about Philadelphia Alimony Laws!
+Call today to learn about Pennsylvania Alimony Laws!

 For assistance with alimony/spousal support, contact our law office today for a consultation.